 Thanksgiving football game.

-The traditional food prepared nowadays for this celebration is: stuffed turkey with gravy, cranberry sauce and pumpkin pie.
+The preferred food prepared and eaten at home for this celebration is stuffed turkey with gravy, cranberry sauce and pumpkin pie.

 As a tradition, some days before the celebration the President of the United States pardons a turkey, the "White House Thanksgiving Turkey".
 People have the opportunity to give a